dualra1n/dualra1n/README.md

    - irecovery -n

 # Ideal Dualboot Versions
-iOS 14.2 is the ideal version as on that version the Camera and flash works, while on other version usually they don't.
+iOS 14.2 is the ideal version as on that version the Camera and flash works, while on other version usually they don't. on a11 like iphone 8 and x the ios 14.2 does not boot so use 14.3 above

 Dualbooting any version of iOS 15 will give you kernel panics, so you will have to use --jailbreak 15.* after the first boot.
 That should be a one time fix.

-iOS 13 is working but has only been tested with 13.7, but hasn't for others.
+iOS 13 is working but only 13.6, 13.7.
 If you want to dualboot with iOS 13.x, use the iOS 13 branch.
-This will not work on iPads without a baseband (WiFi Only).
+This probably will not work on iPads without baseband (WiFi Only).

-# Common Issues
+# Common Issues. now there arent problems. just use --fixHard to fix the next errors however homebutton not working yet

  ramdisk-submodule
 - A9 : Everything works except Camera, Microphone and Gyroscope.
 (Can be fixed with ldrestart or by using iOS 14.2)